pponce/homebridge-script2/README.md

 If the script returns a non-zero exit code but still prints a valid value to stdout (for example `true` or `false`), the plugin will use stdout to determine state.
 When `polling` is enabled, the `state` script is executed on the configured interval and updates HomeKit if the value changes.
 Polling options are ignored when `fileState` is configured, since `fileState` already uses filesystem change notifications.
+When `state_cache_ttl_ms` is greater than `0`, `state` reads are cached briefly to prevent duplicate script executions from burst `get` requests.
+If multiple `get` requests arrive while a state command is already running, they are coalesced and share the same in-flight command result.

 ## Installation
 (Requires node >=6.0.0)